Rose (Hana song): Background

-Hana is a girl group formed following the audition program No No Girls, which was launched by Chanmina serving as their producer and Sky-Hi serving as their executive producer under his BMSG talent agency.
+Hana is a girl group formed following the audition program No No Girls, which was launched by Chanmina serving as their executive producer while being managed under Sky-Hi's BMSG talent agency.
 Auditions for a girl group produced by Chanmina was announced on November 4, 2023.
 Applications later closed on January 31, 2024.
 On October 4, the first episode was released via YouTube, with 30 candidates selected out of 7,000 that applied.
 The final round of the audition was held on January 12, 2025.
 The seven finalists were Chika, Naoko, Jisoo, Yuri, Momoka, Koharu, and Mahina.
 The seven finalists were selected to be members of the girl group called Hana.
 The group released their pre-debut single "Drop", which they originally performed during the final round of the audition.
 The single was later released digitally on January 31, 2025.
 The group later signed with Chanmina's No Label Music alongside Sony Music Japan's Mastersix Foundation label.